stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 ### Namespace-less Mode

 Our property graph friends don't use URIs for node or edge labels; and sometimes even semantic graph applications don't really need to pay that cost upfront.
-Stardog 4 includes

-- default support for RDF, RDFS, OWL, and XSD namespaces; they can be used without any declarations
-- inserting, deleting, querying data in a default, unnamed namespace for simplicity
+Stardog already supported stored namespaces and using these namespaces in SPARQL queries without prefix declarations making it easier to work with URIs.
+Stardog 4 now supports omitting namespace declarations in RDF files as well.
+Namespaces for RDF, RDFS, OWL, and XSD vocabularies are automatically added to Stardog databases along with a default namespace making it possible to insert, delete, and query data without any prefix declarations at all.

 ## Virtual Graphs and Enterprise Integration